-Christal Halseth, MSW, LICSW
+Christal Halseth, LCSW

 Executive Director, Forensic Interviewer, Therapist

-Heather Waller, LSW
+Heather Waller, LBSW

 Heather has been Northern Plains Children’s Advocacy Center since 2014.
 She supports children and their families through the investigation and prosecutorial process of child abuse.
 She assists caregivers in obtaining services, provides on-going support, and serves as a liaison between the families and multidisciplinary team members.

-Dr. Tricia Baldwin, LICSW, HTP-A
+Dr. Tricia Baldwin, LCSW, HTP

 Colleen has been employed with Northern Plains Children’s Advocacy Center since 2014.
 She is responsible for screening calls, managing calendars, customer relations, grant writing, agency budgets, and fundraising activities.
 Colleen assists with coordinating staff professional development and provides assistance throughout the office where needed.

-Rochelle Nyberg, LICSW
+Rochelle Nyberg, LCSW

 Rochelle has been employed with Northern Plains Children’s Advocacy Center since 2019.
-Tricia has received extensive skills training in the treatment of individuals, including children.
+She has received extensive skills training in the treatment of individuals, including children.
 She also uses Eye Movement Desensitization Reprocessing (EMDR), and mindfulness to treat those who have experienced trauma.

 Janelle is just beginning in her career and has a passion for helping children who are victims of crime.
 She aspires to obtain a degree in Social Work and looks forward to working in the area of forensic interviewing.
 She currently assists all NPCAC staff with daily operations.